How Automated Compliance Checking is Shaping Smart Cities - www.lokmattimes.com

 How Automated Compliance Checking is Shaping Smart Cities

-Pune (Maharashtra) [India] September 30: As urban areas evolve into smart cities, the role of compliance automation is becoming ...
+PNN Pune (Maharashtra) [India], September 30: As urban areas evolve into smart cities, the role of compliance automation is ...

 However, implementing compliance across the diverse ecosystems that characterize smart cities presents significant challenges.
 The rapid evolution of climate change and Environmental, Social, and Governance (ESG) regulations necessitates that cities continuously adapt their infrastructures to meet new sustainability standards.
 Moreover, geopolitical pressures can create discrepancies in compliance requirements across regions, complicating efforts to establish uniform standards for global projects.
 Conduct risk also escalates with the scale of urban development, making it increasingly difficult to ensure that all stakeholders adhere to ethical and regulatory frameworks.